Varminn/soma-technical-assessment/README.md

 ## Solution:

-1. Due Dates

-Added optional due dates (with optional time) when creating or editing tasks.

-Due dates are displayed directly under each task.

-Overdue tasks are automatically highlighted in red, while upcoming dates appear in neutral gray.

-Overdue detection correctly accounts for both date and time.

-2. Image Generation

-Integrated the Pexels API to automatically fetch a relevant image based on the task description.

-Images are stored per task and displayed inline in the task card.

-A skeleton loading state is shown while images load, with a smooth fade-in transition.

-Graceful fallback if no image is found or the API fails.

-3. Task Dependencies & Critical Path

-Implemented a full dependency system allowing:

-Multiple dependencies per task

-Four dependency types: Finish-to-Start (FS), Start-to-Start (SS), Finish-to-Finish (FF), Start-to-Finish (SF)

-Circular dependencies are prevented using DFS-based cycle detection.

-Added Critical Path Method (CPM) computation:

-Calculates earliest start dates based on dependency chains

-Identifies tasks on the critical path using slack analysis

-Critical tasks are visually highlighted

-Included a toggleable dependency graph view to visualize task relationships and critical paths.

-4. Task Editing & UX Improvements

-Added a full edit task flow (title, due date, time, duration) without breaking dependencies or images.

-Dependency labels were restyled for improved readability and contrast.

-Clear action buttons per task:

-Edit

-Manage dependencies

-Delete

-All updates automatically recalculate the critical path to keep scheduling accurate.
+---

+### 1. Due Dates

+* Added optional due dates (with optional time) when creating or editing tasks
+* Due dates are displayed directly under each task
+* Overdue tasks are automatically highlighted in **red**, while upcoming dates appear in neutral gray
+* Overdue detection correctly accounts for both date **and** time

+---

+### 2. Image Generation

+* Integrated the **Pexels API** to automatically fetch a relevant image based on the task description
+* Images are stored per task and displayed inline in the task card
+* A skeleton loading state is shown while images load, with a smooth fade-in transition
+* Graceful fallback if no image is found or the API request fails

+---

+### 3. Task Dependencies & Critical Path

+* Implemented a full dependency system allowing:

+  * Multiple dependencies per task
+  * Four dependency types:

+    * Finish-to-Start (FS)
+    * Start-to-Start (SS)
+    * Finish-to-Finish (FF)
+    * Start-to-Finish (SF)

+* Circular dependencies are prevented using DFS-based cycle detection
+* Added **Critical Path Method (CPM)** computation:

+  * Calculates earliest start dates based on dependency chains
+  * Identifies tasks on the critical path using slack analysis
+  * Critical tasks are visually highlighted
+* Included a toggleable **dependency graph view** to visualize task relationships and critical paths

+---

+### 4. Task Editing & UX Improvements

+* Added a full **edit task** flow (title, due date, time, duration) without breaking dependencies or images
+* Dependency labels were restyled for improved readability and contrast
+* Clear action buttons per task:

+  * Edit
+  * Manage dependencies
+  * Delete
+* All updates automatically recalculate the critical path to keep scheduling accurate

+---

+### Tech Notes

+* **Backend:** Next.js API routes, Prisma, SQLite
+* **Frontend:** Next.js (App Router), React, Tailwind CSS
+* **Data integrity** enforced at both API and UI levels
+* **Minimal design changes** to stay consistent with the original UI

+---

+### Screenshots / Demo

+*Add screenshots or a short screen recording here showing:*

+* Task creation with due dates and images
+* Dependency setup
+* Critical path highlighting
+* Dependency graph view

+---

+If you want, I can also:

+* Compress this into a **shorter recruiter skim version**
+* Add a **TL;DR section at the top**
+* Help you choose **what screenshots to include** so it looks polished

+You’re in great shape for submission — this reads clean and professional.